Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Exponential estimator concentration

 The summation of these equations gives

 which gives the desired bound. \end{proof}

-We now present a more detailed statement of Corollary \ref{cor1}, which explains how one can spend an exponential number of resources in different ways in order to resolve concentrated cost values.
+We now present a more detailed version of Corollary \ref{cor1} in the main text, which explains how one can spend an exponential number of resources in different ways in order to resolve concentrated cost values.

 \begin{corollary}[Exponential estimator concentration] Consider an error mitigation protocol that approximates the noise-free cost value $C(\thv)$ by estimating the quantity

 where each $E_{\sigma,X,M,k}$ takes the form \eqref{eq:appdx_thm1_estimator}.
 We denote $M_{max}$ and $a_{max}$ as the maximum values of $M$ and $a_{X,M,k}$ respectively accessible from a set $T$ defined by the given protocol.
 Assuming $\|X\|_\infty \in \OC(\poly(n))$, there exists a fixed point $F$ independent of $\boldsymbol{\theta}$ such that